KeyboardKit/KeyboardKitPro/README.md

 The online documentation is currently iOS-specific, which means that some parts will not be available if you run KeyboardKit Pro on other platforms.

-## Localization

-KeyboardKit Pro is localized in 60 keyboard-specific locales ([read more][Localization]):

-🇦🇱 🇦🇪 🇦🇲 🇧🇾 🇧🇬 🇦🇩 🏳️ 🇭🇷 🇨🇿 🇩🇰 <br />

-🇳🇱 🇧🇪 🇺🇸 🇬🇧 🇺🇸 🇪🇪 🇫🇴 🇵🇭 🇫🇮 🇫🇷 <br />

-🇧🇪 🇨🇭 🇬🇪 🇩🇪 🇦🇹 🇨🇭 🇬🇷 🇺🇸 🇮🇱 🇭🇺 <br />

-🇮🇸 🇮🇩 🇮🇪 🇮🇹 🇹🇯 🇹🇯 🇹🇯 🇱🇻 🇱🇹 🇲🇰 <br />

-🇲🇾 🇲🇹 🇲🇳 🇳🇴 🇮🇷 🇵🇱 🇵🇹 🇧🇷 🇷🇴 🇷🇺 <br />

-🇷🇸 🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇰🇪 🇸🇪 🇹🇷 🇺🇦 🇺🇿 <br />

-KeyboardKit unlocks localized input sets, keyboard layouts and callout actions for all locales that your license contains.

-## Features

-Besides the core features, KeyboardKit Pro extends KeyboardKit with a bunch of pro features:

-* 🎨 [Appearance][Appearance] - KeyboardKit Pro unlocks a theme engine with many pre-defined themes.
-* 💡 [Autocomplete][Autocomplete] - KeyboardKit Pro unlocks a local and a remote autocomplete provider.
-* 🗯 [Callouts][Callouts] - KeyboardKit Pro unlocks locale-specific callout actions for all locales above.
-* 😊 [Emojis][Emojis] - KeyboardKit Pro unlocks skin tone variants and secondary callout actions for emojis.
-* 🔤 [Input][Input] - KeyboardKit Pro unlocks locale-specific input sets for all locales above.
-* 💱 [Layout][Layout] - KeyboardKit Pro unlocks locale-specific keyboard layouts for all locales above.
-* ➡️ [Proxy][Proxy] - KeyboardKit Pro unlocks `UITextDocumentProxy` extensions for reading all text from the proxy.
-* 🖼 Views - KeyboardKit Pro unlocks additonal views that simplify building great keyboards.

-You find KeyboardKit Pro-specific information at the end of these articles.

 ## Demo Application